jawford/eslint-config-jawford/readme.md

 * Check versions of the installed packages and their compatibility

-* A legacy package, `eslint-prettier`, is not working with ESLint version 6

-* Try a re-install globally and locally
+* Older projects used legacy techniques with `eslint-prettier` which doesn't work with eslint v6

 * Conflicts between Prettier and ESLint occur without the right ESLint or TSLint rules set, as explained in the [Prettier documentation](https://prettier.io/docs/en/integrating-with-linters.html).

+* To re-install locally or globally

-Locally remove `package-lock.json` and `node_modules`
+remove `package-lock.json` and `node_modules`

-Globally
 ```bash
 npm remove --global eslint-config-jawford babel-eslint eslint eslint-config-prettier eslint-config-airbnb eslint-plugin-html eslint-plugin-prettier eslint-plugin-import eslint-plugin-jsx-a11y eslint-plugin-react prettier eslint-plugin-react-hooks
 ```